 In early December 2019 the Cedar Rapids City Council approved Eye 380’s creation of a new style of roadside plantings.
 Becki Lynch, Master Gardener and member of Eye 380, has created a design using a landscaping design technique called “Polliscaping” which combines all elements of native prairie plants with a simple design (see concept drawings below).

 The new 6.6 acre site is located on an embankment on the west side of I-380 just north of 32nd Street NE.
-Initial work is scheduled to begin this fall with spot spraying for thistles and other invasive plants.
-Follow-up weed removal is scheduled for the spring and summer of 2020, with the tree planting planned for mid-October 2020. north of the 32nd Street NE exit.
+Initial work is scheduled to begin in March 2020 with spot spraying for thistles and other invasive plants.
+Follow-up weed removal is scheduled for the spring and summer of 2020.
+Planting of the crab trees is planned for late September or early October 2020.

 The background will feature the native “Pollinator Habitat Zone” seed mix featured in the city’s 1,000 Acre Pollinator Zone plan.
 Flags of native Black-Eyed Susans will flow from a core “Eye” area of “Prairifire” crabapple trees.
 Lynch said it will take 2 to 3 years for the site to take shape.